johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 ![Generational discipleship][generational.png]

->	**Generational discipleship is how treasure is kept safe in the kingdom of God.
-The significance of this principle can be further illustrated by considering the metaphor of seed and harvests reaped from seeds sown in good soil.**
+>	**Generational discipleship is how treasure is kept safe in the kingdom of God**.
+The reality of this principle can be further illustrated by considering the metaphor of seed and harvests reaped from seeds sown into good soil.

 ### Seed and harvest ###